telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 While the autofitting feature includes fitting the headers, it also targets the data cells and the footers, so it needs all the rows in the process.

 There are two possible implementations to work this around and autofit the Grid columns as the component initializes.
 They depend on whether the Grid is data-bound with [`Data` parameter](#data-parameter) or [`OnRead` event](#onread-event).
+In both cases the Grid [`Resizable` parameter]({%slug components/grid/columns/resize%}) has to be `true`.

 ### Data Parameter

+To AutoFit the Grid columns on initial load of the component you have to:
+* Use the Grid [`Class` parameter]({%slug grid-overview%}#grid-parameters) to identify the Grid that you want to autofit.
+* When the Grid is rendered for the first time, call a JS function in the `OnAfterRenderAsync` method.
+* The JS function `observeTarget` in the second tab in the example below sets up the `MutationObserver`.
+This is a JavaScript tool, which listens for DOM changes.
-To AutoFit the Grid columns on initial load of the component you have to use a provision like the `MutationObserver`.
-This JavaScript tool notifies about DOM changes.
-The code snippet below uses the MutationObserver to trigger the `AutoFitAllColumns` method when the nodes in the content of Grid have mutated (rendered in this case).
+* Use the `MutationObserver` to trigger the `AutoFitAllColumns` method when the nodes in the content of Grid have mutated (rendered in this case).

 <div class="skip-repl"></div>
 ````C#